 This dimension ranges from cohesion and consonance on one end to separation and independence on the other.

-The 2 dimensions form 4 quadrants, the 4 quadrants each represent a distinct set of culture qualities.
-These 4 quadrants represent what people value about an organization’s performance and what people define as good, right, and appropriate and found to accurately describe how people process information as well as their core values used for forming judgments and taking actions.
+The two dimensions form four quadrants, the four quadrants each represent a distinct set of culture qualities.
+These four quadrants represent what people value about an organization’s performance and what people define as good, right, and appropriate and found to accurately describe how people process information as well as their core values used for forming judgments and taking actions.

 Competing Values Capital Risk